What Are Hives?

 Hives are sometimes associated with swelling, also termed angioedema, which is a swelling below the surface of the skin and fatty tissue.
 Angioedema usually affects the face, throat, hands, and feet but can also occur in other areas of the body.
 Throat swelling can be life threatening and requires immediate medical attention.

-Our doctors will do a very thorough evaluation to find the cause of the hives or swelling.
+Our doctors will do a very thorough evaluation to find the cause of the hives.
 This will include a detailed history, and often skin tests and blood tests to rule out both internal and external cause.
 Frequent causes of hives are foods, drugs, infection and autoimmunity.
-Sometimes, especially in the case of chronic hives, no cause can be found, in which case they are called “idiopathic hives.”
+Sometimes no cause can be found, in which case they are called “idiopathic hives.”

 The right combination of medications will usually control your hives so that you can stop suffering.
 Antihistamines are the first line of treatment.
 Sometimes, a combination of several antihistamines or an increased dose of one antihistamine may be recommended.
 Sometimes we use other medications like H2 blockers and leukotriene antagonists as well.

 For the person who has not responded to usual medications, treatment with biologic agents is now available.
 Xolair (omalizumab) is an injectable monoclonal antibody given by injection once a month.
 This is extraordinarily effective and can be a life-changing medication for patients who had been miserable and unable to function previously.